pocoapocochen/project-TwitchStreamList/README.md

 * [Live](https://pocoapocochen.github.io/project-UseTheTwitchJSONAPI/) version

 ## User Story
-* I can see whether Free Code Camp is currently streaming on Twitch.tv.
+* I can see whether FreeCodeCamp is currently streaming on Twitch.tv.
-* I can click the status output and be sent directly to the freeCodeCamp's Twitch.tv channel.
+* I can click the status output and be sent directly to the Twitch.tv channel.
 * If a Twitch user is currently streaming, I can see additional details about what they are streaming.

 ## Using